Lancing, West Sussex: Football

-Premier League club Brighton & Hove Albion train at Mash Barn Lane, Lancing.
+Premier League club Brighton & Hove Albion have their training facilities at Mash Barn Lane, Lancing.
 Some of Albion's fixtures in the Premier League Under 21 competition are played here.
 Nearby are situated semi-professional Worthing who play in the National League South.

 Teams in the village cover all ages of adult and junior games:

 Lancing F.C. is based at the Culver Road 3G Ground, owned by Sussex County FA, and also Monks Recreation Ground.
 Lancing F.C. is the village's main club, formed in 1941, and is currently playing in the Isthmian League South East Division.

 Lancing United FC are the second largest adult male football club in the local area and they play their matches at Croshaw Recreation Ground, Boundstone Lane.
 Their home pavilion was a project led by two local hero’s Glenn Souter and Joby Pannell it is currently sponsored by Middleton Estates.

 Lancing F.C., Lancing United Colts F.C. and Lancing Rangers F.C. are the three local youth football clubs supporting football for all male and females aged from U6 - 18, playing their matches at a number of different football pitches found within Lancing and Sompting.

-The Sussex County Football Association is based at Culver Road in the village and they share ownership of the newly built 3G pitch at Culver Road with Lancing F.C..
+The Sussex County Football Association is based at Culver Road in the village and they share ownership of the newly built 3G pitch at Culver Road with Lancing F.C.